How FinTech is Helping Future-Proof Life for Amazon Sellers

-Thanks to the emergence of mobile technology, the influence of social media, and the power of all-in-one marketplaces, e-commerce has exploded in the last several years.
-It was well on its way when the coronavirus pandemic poured fuel onto an already raging fire.
+Thanks to the emergence of mobile technology, the influence of social media, and the power of all-in-one marketplaces, ecommerce has exploded in the last several years.

-However, another big, sometimes unnoticed catalyst of e-commerce growth has been the rise of FinTech, and the ecommerce financial solutions that it makes possible.
+Another big, sometimes unnoticed catalyst of ecommerce growth has been the rise of FinTech, and the ecommerce financial solutions that it makes possible.

 What’s All This Talk About FinTech?